dokester/BayesicFitting/docs/Dimensions.md

 evidences are consistent over the whole range of dimensions, from 4 to
 100. This is what we hoped for and it is what we got.

-Up to here we always had a multidimensional spherical or elliptical allowed space, either by construction with the N-sphere or by using a linear model with a Gaussian error distribution, resulting in a multidimensional ellipse.
+Up to here we discussed multidimensional spherical or elliptical allowed spaces, either by construction with the N-sphere or by using a linear model with a Gaussian error distribution, resulting in a multidimensional ellipse.
 In the latter case we could calculate the evidence analytically and compare it with the evidences calculated by